History of Italy: Middle Ages

 The few independent city-states were also subdued.
-During the same period, the Normans also ended Muslim rule in Sicily.
-In 1130, Roger II of Sicily began his rule of the Norman Kingdom of Sicily.
-Roger II was the first King of Sicily and had succeeded in uniting all the Norman conquests in Southern Italy into one kingdom with a strong centralized government.
-In 1155, Emperor Manuel Komnenos attempted to regain Southern Italy from the Normans, but the attempt failed and in 1158 the Byzantines left Italy.
-The Norman Kingdom of Sicily lasted until 1194 when Sicily was claimed by the German Hohenstaufen Dynasty.
-The Kingdom of Sicily would last under various dynasties until the 19th century.
+During the same period, the Normans ended Muslim rule in Sicily.
+In 1130, Roger II of Sicily began his rule as the first king of the Norman Kingdom of Sicily; he had succeeded in uniting all the Norman conquests in Southern Italy into one kingdom with a strong centralized government.
+In 1155, Emperor Manuel Komnenos attempted to regain Southern Italy, but the attempt failed and in 1158 the Byzantines left Italy.
+The Norman Kingdom lasted until 1194 when Sicily was claimed by the German Hohenstaufen Dynasty.

 Between the 12th and 13th centuries, Italy developed a peculiar political pattern, significantly different from feudal Europe north of the Alps.
-As no dominant powers emerged as they did in other parts of Europe, the oligarchic city-state became the prevalent form of government.
-Keeping both direct Church control and Imperial power at arm's length, the many independent city states prospered through commerce, based on early capitalist principles ultimately creating the conditions for the artistic and intellectual changes produced by the Renaissance.

-Italian towns had appeared to have exited from Feudalism so that their society was based on merchants and commerce.
-Even northern cities and states were also notable for their merchant republics, especially the Republic of Venice.
-Compared to feudal and absolute monarchies, the Italian independent communes and merchant republics enjoyed relative political freedom that boosted scientific and artistic advancement.
+The oligarchic city-state became the prevalent form of government.
+Keeping direct Church control and Imperial power at arm's length, the many independent city-states prospered through commerce, ultimately creating the conditions for the artistic and intellectual changes produced by the Renaissance.
+Northern cities and states were notable for their merchant republics, especially the Republic of Venice.
+Compared to feudal and absolute monarchies, the merchant republics enjoyed relative political freedom.

 During this period, many Italian cities developed republican forms of government, such as the republics of Florence, Lucca, Genoa, Venice and Siena.
-During the 13th and 14th centuries these cities grew to become major financial and commercial centers at European level.

-Thanks to their favourable position between East and West, Italian cities such as Venice became international trading and banking hubs and intellectual crossroads.
-Milan, Florence and Venice, as well as several other Italian city-states, played a crucial innovative role in financial development, devising the main instruments and practices of banking and the emergence of new forms of social and economic organization.
+During the 13th and 14th centuries these cities became major financial and commercial centres.
+Milan, Florence and Venice, among other city-states, played a crucial innovative role in financial development, devising the main instruments and practices of banking and new forms of social and economic organization.